About Kenyon College

 Will I find the things I need in the area?

-Kenyon College invites applications for a one-year position in Art History at the rank of Assistant Professor or Instructor beginning in July 2017.
+Kenyon College invites applications for a one-year visiting position in the Department of Sociology and Legal Studies.